 Venice 4-Day Itinerary

-A balanced first-time Venice city break based in one hotel, combining San Marco, St Mark’s Basilica, Doge’s Palace, Museo Correr, a classic gondola ride, Ca’ Rezzonico, Murano, Burano, Campo Santa Margherita, the Peggy Guggenheim Collection, Zattere, and Santa Maria della Salute before departure.
-For a shorter stay, see the Venice 3-day itinerary or expand into a wider route with the Italy 7-day itinerary.
+A well-balanced first-time Venice city break, covering San Marco, St Mark’s Basilica, Doge’s Palace, and a gondola ride, with visits to Murano, Burano, and a few quieter areas like Dorsoduro and Zattere before departure.
+For a shorter stay, see the Venice 3-day itinerary, or expand your trip with the Italy 7-day itinerary.

 Route at a glance